Your cookie preferences

 What is a discounted mortgage?

-A discounted mortgage has a variable interest rate at a set percentage below the lender's standard variable rate (SVR).
-Usually discount deals last for two to five years, but sometimes longer.
-Because it's a variable rate, it will change whenever the SVR does, but the discount size remains constant.
+Usually discount mortgage deals last for two to five years, but can sometimes be longer.
+Because it's a variable interest rate, it will change whenever the SVR does, but the discount size remains constant.

 Man on a laptop talking on a phone with a baby reaching for a calculator in his other arm